Something for every linguist

 Join our community

 In addition to our three professional grades of membership – Associate, Member and Fellow we offer three Affiliate grades to support students and studying and newly qualified linguists as well as those who use languages as part of their work and life.

 Support and development

-CIOL membership is designed to support you throughout your working life as a languages professional, with a range of benefits and resources to help your development.
+CIOL membership is designed to support you throughout your study, career and life as a linguist, with a range of benefits and resources to keep you informed and help your professional development.